An Artist’s Statement About Teaching Film

-Prior to the fourth year, an amiable classroom environment can be maintained using an assignment-based curriculum, and eliminating the creation of original stories altogether outside of screenwriting class.
+Prior to the fourth year, an amiable classroom environment can be maintained using an assignment-based curriculum and limiting the creation of original stories outside of screenwriting class.
 If each student was assured that they will get a chance to make their own film in fourth year, then the pressure to produce one before that will dissolve, and a sense of camaraderie can be restored.
 As Paolo Friere argues in “Pedagogy of the Oppressed,”

 Leaders who do not act dialogically, but insist on imposing their decisions, do not organize the people–they manipulate them.
 They do not liberate, nor are they liberated: they oppress.
 (Friere)